- areas of expertise

 Today, smart businesses strive to be responsible custodians of personally identifiable and other sensitive data.
 That means building privacy and data security considerations into product development and marketing campaigns, particularly in the expanding and complex advertising technology ecosystem.
 Companies can leverage consumer data while respecting individual privacy rights and taking appropriate steps to comply with privacy and data security laws.

 Sophisticated businesses know that privacy savvy is a competitive differentiator in our data-rich world.
 With decades of experience in digital media, advertising and privacy law, Frankfurt Kurnit attorneys advise clients on the full range of US and international privacy and data security, Ad Tech, predictive analytics, and incident response matters.
+Visit our Focus on the Data blog for unique insights and practical guidance on privacy and data security issues worldwide.

 Our Privacy & Data Security lawyers advise consumer products companies and their agencies, publishers, technology providers, the sharing economy, media and entertainment companies, professional firms, and other businesses across industries and of all sizes.